Blog

 AoTC: What are some things you wish the public knew about your role?

 DF: Hoarding is not something we’re going to fix today.
-It’s not like calling Catholic Social Services and saying “I need food” or something like that.
+It’s not like calling Catholic Charities Washtenaw County and saying “I need food” or something like that.
 But if someone is in danger of being evicted or has been given an eviction notice that does become a crisis because it is a time-limited event.

 There’s a lot of things we can’t do or change because it’s up to the individual who’s hoarding or collecting things to make the decision in their head and heart that says “I’m ready to change.” if they’re not willing to do that, we won’t make progress with them.
 We might make a little progress, but we find their heart’s not in it or they’re not ready for real change, so their home becomes messy again.
 They have to buy into the idea that there’s a really good reason for them to make a change.